 Bantry Bay’s First Lady of Botany.
 John Ackeroyd, Sherkin Comment 50 p13 (2010)

-Blog posts about the Ellen Hutchins Festival 2015
+Blog posts about Past Ellen Hutchins Festivals

 In the Footsteps of Ellen Hutchins Botanical Sketches & Other Stories, Shevaun Doherty, September 2015